-In this article, we present our unmanned ground vehicle (UGV) designed to solve wall building and fire fighting tasks in Challenges 2 and 3 of the MBZIRC 2020 finals (see Fig. 1).
+In this article, we present our unmanned ground vehicle (UGV) designed to address the wall-building and firefighting tasks in Challenges 2 and 3 of the MBZIRC 2020 finals (see Fig. 1).
 In addition to describing and analyzing our integrated system, we discuss lessons learned and detail our technical contribution, including: A precise laser-based registration and navigation module, a laser-based pose estimation and registration module for the box-shaped objects, a highly space- and time-efficient box storage system, robust 3D fire localization using thermal cameras, and an efficient high-level planner for construction.